-It’s not “once a Death Eater, always a Death Eater.”
+It’s not “Once a Death Eater, always a Death Eater.”

 He may have been weird as a kid, but Snape actually became straight-up evil for a while there.
 One might have even thought him among “the vilest of sinners.”
 After Hogwarts, he joined the ranks of the Death Eaters and became one of Voldemort’s most trusted servants.
-In fact, by relaying the contents of Sybil Trelawney’s prophesy to the Dark Lord, Snape was indirectly responsible for the murder of James and Lily Potter.
+In fact, by relaying the contents of Sybil Trelawney’s prophecy to the Dark Lord, Snape was indirectly responsible for the murder of James and Lily Potter.

 But though his sins were crimson red, Snape eventually saw the light.
 He spent decades as a spy for Albus Dumbledore, masquerading as a Death Eater and risking his life at every turn.
 Many in the Order of the Phoenix questioned his loyalty—“No one stops being a Death Eater,” said Sirius—but ultimately, Snape never wavered.
 His repentance proved absolutely critical to Voldemort’s demise.